 Initiation of a Nonjudicial Foreclosure

-When you take out a loan in a nonjudicial foreclosure state, you sign a deed of trust (the mortgage), which will typically contain a power of sale clause.
+When you take out a loan in a nonjudicial foreclosure state, you sign a deed of trust or a mortgage, which will typically contain a power of sale clause.
 If you have a power of sale provision in your mortgage contract, the lender can foreclose without going to court.
 (For more information, see our article What is a Power of Sale Foreclosure?)

-If you default on your payments, a third-party, known as the trustee, will often begin foreclosure proceedings after 90 days (three missed installment payments).
-The deed of trust that you signed when taking out the loan gives this third-party trustee the right to sell the home if you stop making payments.
+The deed of trust or mortgage that you signed when taking out the loan gives the trustee (a third party that manages the nonjudicial foreclosure process in certain states) the right to sell the home if you stop making payments.